aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 A crucial part of training a machine learning model, is to be able to evaluate its performance on data not utilized during training.
 Thus, before starting to train our model, we want to make sure we put a portion of the data aside for evaluation purposes.

-ML.NET features built-in functionality to perform a random split of the data in to a training and test set. </br>
+ML.NET features built-in functionality to perform a random split of the data into a training and test set. </br>
 The created instance will have a `TrainSet` and a `TestSet` property.</br>

 To split the data, add the following line to your code: